Meet the BID Team

 Amy Whitehouse

-Amy has only been with the BID since February 2020, but has settled in quickly and become popular with business owners, offering advice and helping them to improve their practices.
+Amy has been with the BID since February 2020, taking over as BID manager in July 2024. offering advice and helping them to improve their practices.

-She is also a committee member of Willenhall’s Town Centre Partnership, helping to organise events and initiatives, including Willenhall in Bloom, Lockstock Music Festival and Willenhall Carnival.
+She is also a committee member of Willenhall’s Town Centre Partnership, helping to organise events and initiatives, including Willenhall in Bloom, Lockstock Music Festival and Willenhall Transport Show to name a few.

 The BID Board